Papers

 Trade-off between Gradient Measurement Efficiency and Expressivity in Deep Quantum Neural Networks

-The paper "Trade-off between Gradient Measurement Efficiency and Expressivity in Deep Quantum Neural Networks" explore the inherent trade-offs in the design and training of Quantum Neural Networks (QNNs) for achieving practical quantum advantages.
+The paper "Trade-off between Gradient Measurement Efficiency and Expressivity in Deep Quantum Neural Networks" explores the inherent trade-offs in the design and training of Quantum Neural Networks (QNNs) for achieving practical quantum advantages.
 QNNs are a subset of Variational Quantum Algorithms (VQAs) which have gained prominence for their potential to solve complex problems in quantum chemistry, physics, and machine learning.
 The primary challenge addressed in this paper is the difficulty in efficiently estimating gradients necessary for training QNNs due to the quantum nature of measurements, where the quantum state collapses upon observation.

 Core Contributions